Faith Ford: Career

 In 1983, Ford landed her first television role on ABC's One Life to Live.
 Her first major role was playing the Julia Shearer character for several years on the NBC soap opera Another World, a role Kyra Sedgwick previously played.
-After the producers let her go, Ford moved to Hollywood, where she got a regular role on the short-lived sitcom The Popcorn Kid.
+Ford then moved to Hollywood, where she got a regular role on the short-lived sitcom The Popcorn Kid.
 She then had a five-episode appearance on thirtysomething, played a homeless woman on Family Ties, and joined Murphy Brown.
 After the series’s ten-year run, Ford pursued other TV endeavors.
 In 1998, she executive-produced her own short-lived sitcom, Maggie Winters.
 Ford also appeared on The Norm Show with Norm Macdonald, Laurie Metcalf, and Artie Lange from 1999 to 2001.

 Ford starred in Hope & Faith for three years with Kelly Ripa, playing Hope Fairfield-Shanowski, a homemaker living a peaceful life until her sister, a star Hollywood actress, moves in and complicates her life.

 In 2004, she published her own cookbook, Cooking with Faith, crediting her mother and two grandmothers for teaching her how to cook.
 In the Disney film released in early 2005, The Pacifier, Ford played the mother of a family whose husband had died.
 In 2007, she appeared in the sitcom Carpoolers.
 In June 2009, she spoke about her series and the future of digital programming at the Digital Content NewFront.
 In 2011, Ford appeared in the Disney teen film, Prom, playing the role of Kitty Prescott, mother of the main character Nova Prescott, played by Aimee Teegarden.

 On February 26, 2018, it was announced that Ford would return to a revival of Murphy Brown with costars Candice Bergen, Joe Regalbuto, and Grant Shaud.
 She appeared in all 13 episodes.